Estimated Total Cost: $54,704,429

 Proposed Source of Federal Funds: Federal Transit Administration (FTA)

-History/Background: RTA reports that its original state fiscal year (SFY) 2018 grant program is listed in the NOACA SFY 2018 – 2021 Transportation Improvement Program and the majority of the program is as originally proposed in the TIP.
+History/Background: RTA reports that its original state fiscal year (SFY) 2018 grant program is listed in the NOACA SFY 2018 – 2021 Transportation Improvement Program (TIP) and the majority of the program is as originally proposed in the TIP.
 RTA is adding two new projects to its FFY 2018 program and the TIP and moving two projects back to future years.
-RTA is also seeking to revise and amend four existing grants to re-allocate project funds due to address under-runs, over-runs, and revised project priorities impacting 12 TIP projects.
-RTA’s revisions to the FFY 2017 Capital Formula, FFY 2017 State of Good Repair, FY 2016 Capital Formula and FFY 2016 Capital Formula and FFY 2016 State of Good Repair grant programs reflects these revisions.
+RTA is also seeking to revise and amend four existing grants to re-allocate project funds to address under-runs, over-runs, and revised project priorities impacting 12 TIP projects.
+RTA’s revisions to the FFY 2017 Capital Formula, FFY 2017 State of Good Repair, FFY 2016 Capital Formula and FFY 2016 State of Good Repair grant programs reflect these revisions.

 RTA is also adding two projects (PID No. 90162 and PID No. 102184) previously in the SFY 2016 - 2019 TIP into the current SFY 2018 – 2021TIP due to delays in receiving timely environmental approvals for them.

 Proposed Project: RTA is applying for various sources of funds including Section 5307 Capital Formula, Section 5337 State of Good Repair Formula and Section 5339 Bus Facilities Formula for FFY 2018, as described below: